Paul T. P. Wong: Social cognition

 In the area of social cognition, Wong's main contribution was the demonstration of spontaneous attribution, both causal and existential.
 As well, Wong demonstrated that internal and external control are two separate dimensions rather than opposite poles on the same continuum.
 This finding later led to the development of the dual-system model of adaptation and the dialectical approach to positive psychology.

 Wong's main contribution to stress and coping research is the resource-congruence model and the Stress Appraisal Measure (SAM).
 Wong also made the case that effective coping needs to be a part of positive psychology in his second wave of positive psychology (PP 2.0).

 In the area of positive aging and dying, Wong redirected the concept of successful aging from an emphasis on physical and biological factors to a psychological and spiritual orientation.
 Wong also developed the Death Attitude Profile-Revised (DAP-R), which includes three kinds of death acceptance as positive ways to cope with the reality of death.

 Existential psychology

-Wong developed a pluralistic and integrative meaning therapy.
+Wong developed a pluralistic and integrative known as meaning therapy.
 Based on Viktor Frankl’s logotherapy, meaning therapy also incorporates cognitive behavioral therapy, positive psychotherapy, and research findings on meaning and purpose.
 Wong's main conceptual contribution to meaning therapy is identifying four components of meaning: Purpose, Understanding, Responsible Actions, and Enjoyment/Evaluation (the PURE model).
 Meaning therapy interventions focus on self-transcendence, such as reframing bad situations into some larger meaningful context and pursuing some life goal that is larger than oneself.
 Currently, he is a Virtue Scholar of the collaborative working group on Virtue, Happiness, and the Meaning of Life, funded by the John Templeton Foundation.